How To Do Laundry: A Basic Guide

 Chores.
 They can be frustrating, time-consuming, difficult and tiring.
 Laundry can be specially stressful because there is so very much that can go wrong, too!
-Many of us learned how to do laundry from our parents, a roommate, a significant other or on the instructions of a new washing machine.
-But many other people never learn how to do laundry and some adopt bad habits over time.
+Many of us learned how to do laundry from our parents, a roommate, a significant other or on the instructions of a High Efficiency Laundry Machines But many other people never learn how to do laundry and some adopt bad habits over time.
 Most never stop to ask themselves “am I doing it right?
 Is this the best laundry detergent for these types of clothes?
 Should I just tumble dry these or should I use the highest heat setting?”
 Maybe it’s time we ask ourselves those questions!

 Nope, we’re not talking about a techy dystopian future.
 Just your regular washing machine and dryer.
 Knowing how they work will not just make your job easier, but help you extend your clothes lives.

 Even though washing machines vary greatly between brands and even models, there are three core settings that you may see on dials or on a digital display: cycle length, cycle speed, and water temperature.
-This is true for both front-loading and top-loading washing machines.
+This is true for both Front-load vs Top-load Washing Machines.
 The cycle length is, obviously, the length of time your washer is going to spend tumbling your clothes around.
 Choose a shorter time for less dirty clothes and a longer time for dirtier clothes.
 Always try to maintain that cycle length as short as possible, though.
 Longer cycles can damage your clothes.

 Pro tip: use a gentle laundry detergent or laundry detergent pods if you want your clothes to come out clean but not suffer too much!